 The Buffett Score was developed by Ash Anderson and is based upon the book, Buffettology.
-In its current form, The Buffett Score is made up of nine different criteria.
+In its current form, The Buffett Score is made up of eight different criteria.
 It is then run against 6,000+ stocks that are traded in the United States.
-Those that score on all nine criteria are listed on this site.
+Those that score on all eight criteria are listed on this site.

 The Buffett Score Explained

 All criteria listed are simply pass/fail.
 There is no partial credit given, even if a company does not have sufficient data available.
-There are nine (9) total points a company can get.
-As mentioned, all companies listed on the home page have scored a nine.
+There are eight (8) total points a company can get.
+As mentioned, all companies listed on the home page have scored a eight.
 That does not necessarily make them investable, and an investor should still perform their own due diligence.

 All data on this site is presumed to be correct, but definitely double check as things can change as time passes.
 Scores are updated monthly.